natsunoyuki/PeekingDuckReborn/README.md

 Terminate the program by clicking on the output screen and pressing `q`.

+Use `peekingduck --help` to display help information for PeekingDuck's command-line interface.

+### Specifying YAML Configuration Files

-Run the pipeline with a specified configuration `yml` file.
+Run the pipeline with a specified configuration `.yml` file.
 ```bash
 peekingduck run --config_path <path-to-config-yml-file>
 ```

-Use `peekingduck --help` to display help information for PeekingDuck's command-line interface.

 ## Currently Available Nodes
 The currently available nodes are listed here. `(pkd)` indicates a node implemented in the original version of PeekingDuck.
 ### `input` nodes
 * `visual (pkd)`
-### `augment`
+### `augment` nodes
 * `brightness (pkd)`
 * `contrast (pkd)`
 * `undistort (pkd)`